Date of report: 06/07/2023

 |3||INVESTIGATION and INQUEST |

-On the 17th March 2022 an investigation was commenced into the death of Emlyn Victor Roberts (DOB 09/05/48) who died at his home on the 14th March 2022.
-The investigation concluded at the end of the inquest on 5th of July 2023.
+On the 14th June 2022, I commenced an investigation into the death of Gordon Harry Renfrew.
+The investigation concluded at the end of the inquest on the 28th June 2023

 |6||ACTION SHOULD BE TAKEN|

-You are under a duty to respond to this report within 56 days of the date of this report, namely 31st August 2023.
-I, John Gittins, the Coroner, may extend the period.
+You are under a duty to respond to this report within 56 days of the date of this report, namely by the 31st August 2023.
+I, the Coroner, may extend the period.

 |8||COPIES and PUBLICATION|